Join the mailing list to book your place and be the first to know about future workshops!

 Strictly limited to just 10 people

 25th October 2016 // Places available

 Next workshop: My approach to weddings on 25th October 2016 – all profits going to Cancer Research UK

 For more details of my next workshop, please click here: www.neilredfern.com/charity

-Following the success of the three wedding photography workshops which I held this year, I have just finalised the date of my next shooting wedding photography workshop 🙂
+Following the success of the three wedding photography workshops which I held this year, a new date will be announced soon.

 The workshop will very much be focussed on shooting, posing and creativity.
 From all the workshops I have run in the past I know the areas which are most useful to cover and I will make sure that we go over all of these so that you get the most possible out of the day.
 As with all my workshops, the day will be very relaxed and as well as demonstrating to you how I shoot, I also want the day to be very hands on, so everyone will get the chance to take their own shots as well.
 This is very important as I have always find that it is easier to learn through practice rather than having somebody just talking to you.

 “Phenominal Photographer!
 Wonderful workshop!
 Vibrant & versatile venue!
 I learnt more in one day with Neil that I would have done on a 2 year BA (Hons) course & even had an epiphany moment with my manual flash!!
 Now not many people can say they’ve given me one of those!!
 I cannot thank or recommend Neil enough!
 Certainly some of the best time & money I’ve ever spent”Karen Clark

 Natural light portraits and loose posing